 Some patients require a dental crown to finish their root canal procedure.
 For these patients, it’s advised that they do not chew or bite with the affected tooth until the crown has been placed.
 Without the restoration placed, the tooth could break.

 How Will I know If I Need A Root Canal?

 There are signs you can look for that will clue you in on whether or not a root canal may be required in your near future.
 Generally, you will want to look for the signs associated with tooth decay.
 Tooth decay causes an abscess to develop in your tooth, the symptoms of which include:

 - A bad taste in your mouth

 If you notice these symptoms, then it is important that you get to a dentist as soon as possible.
 By having your mouth treated early, you can have your tooth decay treated without having a root canal provided.
 If you wait too long, then the condition may reach the pulp of your teeth where your only treatment option will be to have a root canal performed.

 If your condition is severe enough that a tooth needs to be pulled, then we can also provide dental implant treatment.
 This treatment allows us to provide new, natural-working replacement teeth that will restore beauty and function to your smile.
-When you are ready to have your oral health checked, contact our office and schedule a consultation with Dr. Adam Chapnick.
+When you are ready to have your oral health checked, contact our office and schedule a consultation with Dr. Layth.